 If you require more information on any of the HE courses that we offer at South Cheshire College, contact the HE Manager on 01270 654654 or email HE@scc.ac.uk

-The Quality Assurance Agency for Higher Education (QAA) has published a report on standards and quality at South Cheshire College following the review in March 2016 and a re-review in May 2017.
+The Quality Assurance Agency for Higher Education (QAA) has published a report on standards and quality at South Cheshire College following a review in March 2016 and a re-review in May 2017.